School Logo

 For special times in the Christian Calendar, we hold our Collective Worship at Ozzy Road Church.

-• Engage in an act of community.
+• Engage in an act of community that celebrates unity and diversity.

-• Reflect on the character of God and on the teachings of Christ.
+• Reflect on the character and teachings of Jesus.

-• Celebrate special times in the Christian calendar.
+• Celebrate special times within the Christian calendar and other key cultural or national moments.

 If you wish to join us for a Collective Worship then please contact the School Office.